 Qualitative

-In the early stages of research, hypothesis are often vaguely defined and require a discovery process.
+In the early stages of research, hypotheses are often vaguely defined and require a discovery process.
 This is when open-ended questions can provide the most significant value, helping you to hone in on key aspects of your research.

 Quantitative

 Adjusting your questioning strategy over time is the key to producing high-quality responses that drive your research and maximize reliability.
-We recommend using a combination of carefully constructed scales and multiple choice questions along with relevant open-ended questions throughout your research process to yield the best survey results.
+We recommend using a combination of carefully constructed scales and multiple-choice questions along with relevant open-ended questions throughout your research process to yield the best survey results.

 Make the best use of your participants